menpo/menpo-playground/README.md

 ### Who is atomicmenpo for?

-Atomicmenpo is ideal for people who are completely new to Python and are interested to try out Menpo, perhaps for it's command line tools or benchmarking feature.
+atomicmenpo is ideal for people who are completely new to Python and are interested to try out Menpo, perhaps for it's command line tools or benchmarking feature.
 It tries to replicate as close as we can the experience of downloading a traditional piece of software, running `make`, and having a